5-Minute Gluten-Free Cream of Chicken Soup Recipe: Satisfies Everyone

 The Better Than Bouillon chicken base pictured below is the primary source of chicken flavor.
 I prefer it over bouillon cubes or store-bought chicken broth.

-Homemade chicken stock would taste better.
-Unfortunately, reducing the volume to get enough flavor would be best, causing this recipe to take way longer than 5 minutes.
-That makes the chicken base my first choice.
+Homemade chicken stock offers better flavor, but reducing the volume to get enough flavor would take much longer than 5 minutes.
+That’s why chicken base is my go-to choice for this recipe.

 Ingredients and Substitutions